Graph Shortest Path Algorithms Overview

 In One Sentence

-Dijkstra algorithm is an extension of BFS traversal of graphs.
-It can solve single-source shortest path problems without negative weights.
+Dijkstra and A* algorithms are extensions of BFS Traversal in Graphs.
+They can solve single-source shortest path problems without negative weights.

-SPFA algorithm (queue-based Bellman-Ford algorithm) is also an extension of BFS traversal of graphs.
-It can solve single-source shortest path problems with negative weights.
+The SPFA algorithm (queue-based Bellman-Ford algorithm) is also an extension of BFS Traversal in Graphs.
+It can handle single-source shortest path problems with negative weights.

-Floyd algorithm is an application of dynamic programming.
-It can solve all-pairs shortest path problems.
+The Floyd algorithm is an application of Dynamic Programming.
+It can solve all-pairs (multi-source) shortest path problems.

-Since this is the basics chapter, this article will not explain the full code of each algorithm.
-The detailed implementations will be in future chapters.
+Since this is a basic knowledge chapter, I will not provide full code for each algorithm here.
+The detailed code will be shown in later chapters.

 Overview of Shortest Path Problems

-Shortest path problems are widely used in real life, such as finding the lowest cost, shortest distance, or least time.
+Shortest path problems are used a lot in real life, for example, to find the minimum cost, shortest distance, or least time.

-In algorithms, we usually turn these problems into finding the minimum path weight in a weighted graph.
-To make it simple, in this article, "shortest path" and "minimum path weight sum" mean the same thing.
+In algorithms, we usually model these problems as finding the smallest path weight in a weighted graph.
+In this article, "shortest path" and "minimum path weight sum" mean the same thing.

-Single-source shortest path means finding the shortest path from a starting node to all other nodes.
+Single-source shortest path means finding the shortest path from one starting point to all other nodes.

 For example, if a graph has n

-, and you want to find the shortest path from node 2
+, and you are asked to find the shortest path from node 2

 to every other node, this is a single-source shortest path problem.

-The output of such algorithm is a one-dimensional array distTo
+The output of a single-source shortest path algorithm is usually a one-dimensional array distTo

 , where distTo[i]